 Iuka is a tiny village located in the state of Illinois.
 With a population of 496 people and just one neighborhood, Iuka is the 747th largest community in Illinois.

-Because occupations involving physical labor dominate the local economy, Iuka is generally considered to be a blue-collar town.
-52.63% of the Iuka workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Iuka, you'll notice that it is more blue-collar than most other communities in America.
+52.63% of Iuka’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Iuka is a village of production and manufacturing workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Iuka who work in healthcare suport services (11.11%), food service (8.77%), and sales jobs (7.02%).

 Iuka’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.